Third Day

 Third Day is a Christian rock band formed in Marietta, Georgia in 1991.
 The band was founded by lead singer Mac Powell, guitarist Mark Lee (the only constant members) and Billy Wilkins.
-The band's name is a reference to the biblical accounts of the resurrection of Jesus on the third day following his crucifixion.
+The band's name is a reference to the biblical accounts of the resurrection of Jesus on the third day following His crucifixion.
 The band was inducted into the Georgia Music Hall of Fame on September 19, 2009.
 They have sold over 7 million albums in the United States and had 28 number one Christian album chart radio hits.
 Their fans are known as "Gomers" after a song on their second album about Gomer.
-Though they dissolved in 2018 following a farewell tour, they reunited in 2025 for a limited 30th anniversary tour to take place in 2026.
+They dissolved in 2018 following a farewell tour and reunited in 2025 for a 30th anniversary tour in 2026.

 History

 Forming years and independent recordings (1991–1994)

 In 1991, high-schoolers Mac Powell and Mark Lee formed Third Day as a Christian music group with pianist Billy Wilkins.
 At a 1992 event at Lee's Church, Third Day performed alongside a band called the Bullard Family Singers, which featured David Carr and Tai Anderson.
 Third Day invited Carr and Anderson to join them shortly after.

 In 1993, the band started playing more frequently in the Atlanta region in order to make money to record an album.
 Wilkins left the group in order to pursue his teaching career.
 Third Day recorded at Furies Studios in Atlanta and with the production help of Carr, Long Time Forgotten was released in 1993, producing and selling 2,000 copies.

 In 1994 the band brought on a second guitarist, August McCoy on electric guitar.
 That same year, the band's second album, Contagious, was self-financed for $3,000 and recorded at Furies Studios.
 1,000 CDs and cassette copies of the demo were released.
 Later that year, August McCoy exited the band to go to college.
 Also, later that year, while playing in Marietta, at the Strand Theatre, the owners offered the band a contract to sign with new independent record label Gray Dot Records.
 The band released the album Third Day, which sold 20,000 copies.
 Shortly after, Reunion Records bought out their Gray Dot contract and signed the band to a multi-album deal.